plone/training/mastering-plone/volto_richtexteditor.rst

       },
     };

-You see that two attributes of the overall settings, richTextEditorInlineToolbarButtons and ToHTMLRenderers, are overwritten.
+You see that two attributes of the overall `settings`, `richTextEditorInlineToolbarButtons` and `ToHTMLRenderers`, are overwritten.
 We define these attributes to show a button which lets the editor add a CSS class *discreet* to a selected phrase.

 :file:`/src/config.js`